 There are two types of duty chargeable within the Bailiwick of Guernsey.
-These are Excise Duty and Import Duty.
-Excise duty is chargeable on tobacco goods, alcoholic goods and some fuels.
+These are Excise Duty and Import Duty (also referred to as Customs Duty).

-E.g. Goods imported from USA.
-Value of goods + shipping from USA to UK x duty rate (% found in Tariff) = duty to be charged.
+Value of the goods + shipping cost from USA to UK (first port of call in customs territory) x duty rate = duty to be charged

 Excise duty is applied to alcohol, tobacco and some fuels imported into or manufactured in the Bailiwick.
 Excise duty is set by the States of Guernsey in accordance with local government requirements.
 The rates are reviewed annually by the States of Guernsey and set at budget time, which is usually in October.
 They cover Guernsey and Alderney; Sark sets its own rates via the Chief Pleas.